Premium windsock for paragliding and hang gliding – made by Marilyn

 Features

-- Sock opening is reinforced with a sewn-in piece of polyethylene tubing that keeps the round shape of the sock for its entire useful life – a feature that is unique to the Southwest Airsports windsock and not found in any other windsock of this type.
+- Sock opening is reinforced with a sewn-in piece of polyethylene tubing that keeps the round shape of the sock for its useful life – a feature that is unique to the Southwest Airsports windsock and not found in any other windsock of this type.

 - Overall length approximately 15', just the right length to be useful in all flying conditions.